 - A Song of Ice and Fire: This is basically Hodor's job description for the cripple Bran Stark.

-- Subverted in World War Z. A disabled man in a perfectly ordinary wheelchair nonetheless has one advantage: any crawling zombies that attack him from behind get the wheels instead of his legs.
+- Played with in World War Z. A disabled man in a perfectly ordinary wheelchair nonetheless has one advantage: any crawling zombies that attack him from behind get the wheels instead of his legs.
 He mentions that this has saved him from infection more than once.

-- The short-lived series M.A.N.T.I.S. dealt with a paraplegic inventor who developed an exoskeleton that granted him full mobility.
-Then at some point he realised that it was only a minor step from there to Powered Armour...
+- The short-lived series M.A.N.T.I.S. deals with a paraplegic inventor who develops an exoskeleton that grants him full mobility.
+Then at some point he realizes that it is only a minor step from there to Powered Armour...

 - A villain in Black Scorpion called Slapshot has a similar suit of Powered Armor for a similar reason.
 Only his was provided by a Mad Scientist.

-- TSR's Top Secret!: Dragon magazine #56, module "Mad Merc".
-The title character is an Evil Cripple used a wheelchair with a built-in jetpack, which allowed him (and up to 100 lb. extra) to fly up to 500 yards.
+- TSR's Top Secret! game, Dragon magazine #56 module "Mad Merc".
+The title character is an Evil Cripple who used a wheelchair with a built-in jetpack, which allowed him (and up to 100 lb. extra) to fly up to 500 yards.
 It could travel at up to 30 m.p.h. for up to 1 minute, and was capable of hovering.

-- Warhammer 40000 has Space Marine Dreadnoughts, Walking Tanks crewed by mortally wounded but Not Quite Dead veteran Space Marines.
+- Warhammer 40,000 has Space Marine Dreadnoughts, Walking Tanks crewed by greviously wounded but Not Quite Dead veteran Space Marines.
 Depending on the Writer and exactly how severe a mauling the Marine took, it can cross over into We Can Rebuild Him.

 - In the Halo series, the Prophets, though possessed of enough strength to occasionally stand up and walk around, have all become too physically weak to perform all of their required locomotion on their own thanks to generations upon generations of utter sloth, and thus depend upon their Gravity Thrones (large hoverchairs, sometimes with built-in energy shielding, defensive weapons, and/or short-range teleportation devices for good measure) - or the more compact Gravity Belts, for the less ostentatious - to get around.
 Thus, what were once Cool Chairs have developed into this trope instead.